 The Travel Authorization Form must be completed 10 to 15 days prior to making travel arrangements.
-The following travel authorization signatures are required:
+The following travel authorization signatures and approvals are required:

 The SCSU Travel Expense Report must be authorized by the employee, the supervisor, and the responsible person for the identified cost center.
 Students who travel should use this same form.